richardcurteis/GoHttpServer/README.md

 3. Project to create slightly more compl,ex server utilising TLS encryption.
 WIP.

 4. goCat - Netcat copy but in Go. basic server to listen on a port and execute commands

+Fix:

+1. Compilation Helper not creating 64 bit for windows.
+All coming out as 32 bit